 Table of Contents

-The Office of Dietary Supplements Research Scholars Program is a 1-year competitive scholarship opportunity to study the role of dietary supplements in health promotion and disease prevention.
-This program is targeted towards early career scientists, including Tenure-Track Investigators, Early Independent Scientists, Assistant Clinical Investigators, Research Fellows, Staff Fellows or Postdoctoral Fellows with at least 1 year of postdoctoral research experience.
-Senior Investigators, Senior Scientists and Senior Clinicians are not eligible to apply.
-These referral guidelines have been prepared for use by NIH in determining projects within the scope of the mission of the Office of Dietary Supplements (ODS), requirements for application submission, and expectations of funded scholars.
+The Office of Dietary Supplements (ODS) Research Scholars Program is a 1-year competitive scholarship opportunity to study the role of dietary supplements in health promotion and disease prevention.
+This program is targeted towards early career scientists, including Tenure-Track Investigators, Early Independent Scientists, Assistant Clinical Investigators, Research Fellows, Staff Fellows, and Postdoctoral Fellows with at least 1 year of postdoctoral research experience.
+Senior Investigators, Senior Scientists, and Senior Clinicians are not eligible to apply.
+These referral guidelines have been prepared for use by NIH in determining projects within the scope of ODS, requirements for application submission, and expectations of funded scholars.
 For further information, please contact Dr. Cindy Davis.

 Funding Opportunity Purpose

 The mission of ODS is to strengthen knowledge and understanding of dietary supplements by evaluating scientific information, stimulating and supporting research, disseminating research results, and educating the public to foster an enhanced quality of life and health for the U.S. population.

 ODS supports all types of research including pre-clinical, clinical, behavioral, and epidemiological, in which the primary emphasis is the investigation of dietary supplements and/or their ingredients*.
 ODS research interests are not limited to specific health conditions, organ systems or populations groups.